 Even a man who is pure in heart and says his prayers by nightmay become a wolf when the wolfbane blooms and the autumn moon is bright.

-I've seen The Wolf Man before.
+I've seen The Wolf Man before, in fact I watch it every year in October.
 It's one of my favorites of these old horror movies, and I always enjoy it.

 Deep Focus Review has a fascinating article with a consideration of the psychological meaning and closes with this: